M4NU5/Personal_Website/content/blog/DRAFTS/WIP/migrating-from-docker-to-kubernetes/index.md

 ---
 draft: true
-title:
+title: Migrating from docker to Kubernetes
 date:
 author: William
 category:
+  - Tech
 tags:
 description:
 cover:
   image: test
   alt: test
 ---
-The time has come! docker just isnt doing it for me anymore.
+The time has come! docker just isn't doing it for me anymore.
 Its limitations and lack of industory application has driven me to the dark side Thats right its kubernetes time baby.